omahs/tezos-mirror/docs/alpha/sapling.rst

 (`A fistful of Bitcoins
 <https://dblp.org/rec/journals/cacm/MeiklejohnPJLMV16.html>`_ is a good
 first read).
-We advice users to be familiar with the use of the TOR network and to use clients developed specifically to protect their privacy.
+We advise users to be familiar with the use of the TOR network and to use clients developed specifically to protect their privacy.